 Tooth decay

-Muscle cramps and spasms
+Muscle spasms and twitching

-Numbness or tingling in fingers
+Numbness or tingling in the fingers

 Fatigue and irritability